Its5xq/dotFile_GHOSTSPECTRE/README.md

 # dotFile_GHOSTSPECTRE
-This is for Ghost Spectre user after a fresh install
+This is for Ghost Spectre user after fresh install

 This install: